wraffe/Evolutionary-Terrain-Tool/README.md

 # Evolutionary-Terrain-Tool
 A virtual terrain development tool for novice designers.
+Written in Matlab.
 Takes sample heightmap terrains, deconstructs them into patches, a recombines them to form new terrains.
 The user can then use interactive evolution with various patch sizes, overlap sizes, and mutation/crossover rates to refine and search for a terrain.